 The older and slower 9950F is built far stronger, is more solid and slower.
 It doesn’t work with the latest version of Photoshop BUT it is way more versatile.
-It can scan 5 Strips of negative not just two, you can scan 5×4 negatives to and 12 slides at a time not 4 AND medium format strips!
+It can scan 5 Strips of negative, not just two, you can scan 5×4 negatives too and 12 slides at a time, not 4 AND medium format strips!
 So 9000 Mk2 is actually a downgrade in a lot of respects.

 Ok big deal so it can scan more slides so what?.

 ScanGear and its associated Twain driver can get your photos straight into Photoshop.
-The sad news is the 9950F is no longer available to buy and wont scan directly into Photoshop CC 2014.
+The sad news is the 9950F is no longer available to buy and won’t scan directly into Photoshop CC 2014.
 It will do so into older versions.
-The new 9000 Mk 2 would work with Photoshop CC 2014 if the developers has left the TWAIN support into the build.
+The new 9000 Mk 2 would work with Photoshop CC 2014 if the developer’s had left the TWAIN support into the build.
 The 9000 Mk 2 can scan into Photoshop CC 2014 with its WIA driver support, but only a single image at a time and very little control over the scanning options.
 You can see a video of me comparing ScanGear with other software

 Right angled cable connectors would help with pushing the scanner up to the wall or back of the desk.
 Take note Canon!